khcr/snapuser/README.md

 Set `Snapuser.superuser_level` to configure from which level the users are allowed to edit the other users.
 By default, the superuser level is 1.

-Set `Snaperuser.can_edit` to configure from which level a user is allowed to edit his information (username and password).
+Set `Snapuser.can_edit` to configure from which level a user is allowed to edit his information (username and password).

+Set `Snapuser.redirect_url` to configure where the user is redirected after a successful login.
+By default, "/profile".

+Set `Snapuser.layout` to configure which layout is used in the admin views, when you edit a user for instance.
+By default, "admin".